moverseai/moai/README.md

 ![Plot Action](https://github.com/ai-in-motion/moai/raw/main/docs/diagrams/plot_action.svg "Plot Action")

-The `plot` action consumes various configuration file - usually from different versions of the same model - and generates a visualization consolidating and aggregating inter-model performance, providing the necessary means to analyze the behaviour of different hyper-parameters or model configurations.
+The `plot` action consumes various configuration files - usually from different versions of the same model - and generates a visualization consolidating and aggregating inter-model performance, providing the necessary means to analyze the behaviour of different hyper-parameters or model configurations.

 - _`moai`_ **`diff`** `lhs=PATH_TO_CONFIG_A` `rhs=PATH_TO_CONFIG_B`